stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 This module uses [Amazon::DynamoDB](https://metacpan.org/pod/Amazon::DynamoDB) as its client library to the DynamoDB service.

 By default it grabs authentication credentials using the same procedure as the AWS CLI, see [AWS::CLI::Config](https://metacpan.org/pod/AWS::CLI::Config).
-You can customize this behavior - see ["CLIENT CONFIGURATION"](#client-configuration) below.
+You can customize this behavior - see ["CLIENT CONFIGURATION"](#client-configuration).

 At a bare minimum the consuming class needs to tell this role what table to use and what field to use as a primary key - see ["table\_name"](#table_name) and ["key\_attr"](#key_attr).